 Welcome to Exeter Vineyard Church

-We’re a friendly church based in the lovely city of Exeter in Devon.
+We are a church based in and around the lovely city of Exeter, in the South West of England.

 What We Do

 We want to build our church around discipleship.